According to Ella Mayhew Maxfield (b. 1866), she attended the

 new life.
 Ella decided it would be best if she

 did the same.
-She silently moved away and adopted her
+She moved away without

 maiden name, Mayhew.
 The reborn Ella Mayhew